jkotests/watirways/manuscript/locator/locator_basics-attribute.md

 ### Custom attributes

-Some applications will still be using attributes that are not in the html specifications (likely due to the application being developed before data attributes were introduced).
-These attributes are not directly supported by watir as locators.
-In the case of watir-classic, this also includes some of the defined but less common attributes.
+Some applications will still be using attributes that are not in the HTML specifications (likely due to the application being developed before data attributes were introduced).
+These attributes are not directly supported by Watir as locators.

-For these attributes, you can use a css or xpath selector.
+For these attributes, you can use a CSS or XPath selector.

 {lang="html"}
 ~~~~~~~~